Skip to main content

 A Center for Excellence in Family History Programming

-The Brue Family Learning Center is dedicated to introducing family and local history to a national and international audience.
-Founded by Nord and Suzanne Brue, the Center supports the creation of programming aimed at helping both the novice and experienced genealogist -- and engaging anyone with an interest in researching family history.
+The Brue Family Learning Center is dedicated to introducing family and local history to national and international audiences.
+Founded by Nord and Suzanne Brue, the Center supports the creation of programming aimed at helping anyone start or advance their family history journey.

-Located on Newbury Street in Boston’s Back Bay, New England Historic Genealogical Society (American Ancestors)—known online as American Ancestors to millions of users—is the nation’s oldest and largest genealogical society.
-The gift will endow the creation of a new Brue Family Learning Center as part of a campus expansion program to introduce family and local history to wider audiences.
-It will also fund the creation of unique program content in family history for the organization’s online and special events offerings.
+Located on Newbury Street in Boston’s Back Bay, American Ancestors, founded as the New England Historic Genealogical Society, is the nation’s oldest and largest genealogical society.
+The Brue Family Learning Center is part of a capital expansion project to introduce family and local history to wider audiences.

 Image of the Brue Family Learning Center